Raku/nqp/docs/ops.markdown

 If the original string begins or ends with the delimiter, the resulting array will begin or end with an empty element.

+## strfromcodes
+* `strfromcodes($codes)`

+Returns an (NFG) string built from the specified codepoints, which must be provided as a 32-bit integer array.

+## strtocodes
+* `strtocodes(str $str, int $normalization, $codes)

+Takes an NFG string, and places the codepoints from it into the codes array, which must be a 32-bit integer array.
+Applies the specified normalization, specified as one of the nqp::const::NORMALIZE_* values; NORMALIZE_NONE is equivalent to NORMALIZE_NFC.

 ## substr
 * `substr(str $str, int $position)`